glebm/i18n-tasks/README.md

 This gem analyses code statically for key usages, such as `I18n.t('some.key')`, in order to:

 * Report keys that are missing or unused.
-* Pre-fill missing keys, optionally from Google Translate.
+* Pre-fill missing keys, optionally from Google Translate or DeepL Pro.
 * Remove unused keys.

 Thus addressing the two main problems of [i18n gem][i18n-gem] design: